potoshk/potos-docs/docs/developer/committee.md

 ### 3.2 Contract Permission Control

-From the above, permission control contains three levels: governance committee members can control every contract administrator by proposing vote-proposals; contract administrator can control ACL of one single contract's interfaces.
+As shown above, permission control is organized into three levels: governance committee members can control every contract administrator by proposing vote-proposals; contract administrator can control ACL of one single contract's interfaces.

 ![](../_static/developer/permission_layers.png)